-Candidates for admission to the Boston University School of Medicine should apply to the American Medical College Application Service (AMCAS).
+Candidates for admission to the Boston University School of Medicine must apply through the American Medical College Application Service (AMCAS).
 Information and application materials are available at the AAMC website.
-Candidates may apply between June 1 and November 1, but early application is strongly recommended.
+Candidates may apply between June 1 and November 1.

-All applicants must take the Medical College Admission Test (MCAT) and should communicate directly with the Association of American Medical Colleges for information concerning these examinations.
+All applicants must take the Medical College Admission Test (MCAT), administered by the Association of American Medical Colleges.
 Applicants are encouraged to take the MCAT in the spring of the year of application and to have most of the basic science requirements completed at the time of application.
-Applicants who have not taken the MCAT by September of the calendar year of application cannot be considered for admission.
-MCAT scores can be considered only if the test was taken within four years of the anticipated matriculation date.
-While we do our best to give equal consideration to all applications that are completed prior to our published deadlines, we have a very large applicant pool and early applications may be more likely to receive a favorable review.
+Applicants who have not taken the MCAT by September of the calendar year of application cannot be considered for admission, and MCAT scores can be considered only if the test was taken within four years of the anticipated matriculation date.

 Early Decision Plan

 Some applicants may wish to apply under the Early Decision Plan.
 This plan is intended for applicants whose credentials are outstanding in every respect, and who can articulate a clear rationale for selecting BUSM as their first-choice medical school.
 Under this plan, applicants must file applications between June 1 and August 2.
-Applicants may apply only to Boston University School of Medicine and, if accepted, they will neither apply to, nor attend, any other medical school.
-Applicants interested in an Early Decision application should speak with the associate dean and director of admissions prior to submitting the application.
+Applicants may apply only to Boston University School of Medicine and agree to attend, if accepted.
+Applicants interested in an Early Decision application should speak with the associate dean of admissions prior to submitting the application.
 All Early Decision applicants will be notified that they are accepted, deferred, or rejected on or before October 1, at which time they will be free to apply to other schools if they have not been accepted to BUSM.

-In recent years, more than one of every four individuals applying to United States medical schools through AMCAS has included Boston University School of Medicine on his or her list of schools.
-For the class of 2010, more than 11,500 applications were received for approximately 120 four-year MD seats in the entering class of 180 students.
+In recent years, approximately one of every four individuals applying to United States medical schools through AMCAS has included Boston University School of Medicine on their list of schools.
+For the entering Class of 2021, more than 10,000 applications were received for approximately 125 four-year MD seats in the entering class of 150 students.

 Every candidate for the degree of Doctor of Medicine at Boston University must be at least 21 years of age and of good moral character.
-He or she must have fulfilled all of the requirements for admission to the School; give evidence of having been enrolled in an accredited medical school for at least four full academic years, two of which must have been spent in the regular third- and fourth-year courses at Boston University School of Medicine; and have discharged all financial obligations to Boston University.
+They must have fulfilled all of the requirements for admission to the school; give evidence of having been enrolled in an accredited medical school for at least four full academic years, two of which must have been spent in the regular third- and fourth-year courses at Boston University School of Medicine; and have discharged all financial obligations to Boston University.

 The degree of Doctor of Medicine is awarded on recommendation of the faculty and may be granted cum laude, magna cum laude, or summa cum laude in recognition of outstanding academic achievement.